pdyxs/sudoku-puzzles/src/data/pdyxs/puzzles/sunny-with-a-chance-of-fog/msgPost.md

 #### How I made this

-If you'd like to know how this puzzle was made, check out my post about it here
+I've written a short post about how I made this work.
+Check it out [here](https://pdyxs.substack.com/p/summoning-fog).